Adeona’s Early Childhood Development Programs

 Care moments

 With infants and toddlers, care forms the foundation of the curriculum.
 Positive, responsive relationships, with a primary carer, during these early stages of life, is key to a child’s sense of security and in turn their development.
 As such Adeona places high value on care moments and utilises these times to build and support secure attachments and relationships.
 Care moments involve times where a child’s physical needs are met such as, nappy changing, feeding and resting.
 Adeona approaches these moments as an opportunity to engage in one on one time where nurturance of the child’s whole self, in order to support secure relationships.
 Children are active participants during these care moments and the relationship comes ahead of the task.
-Primary carer’s are attentive and emotionally present making these times an unhurried and deliberate shared experience between child and carer.
+Our Educators are attentive and emotionally present making these times an unhurried and deliberate shared experience between child and carer.

 Pre-kindergarten